Best Breathing Exercises for Anxiety

 Top 3 Breathing Techniques for Anxiety Relief

 Okay, so there are a ton of these breathing things out there, and it can get a little overwhelming.
 But these are the three that I’ve found actually work for me in different situations.
-You don’t have to do all of them, just, you know, see if one of them feels right.
+You don’t have to do all of them; just, you know, see if one of them feels right.

 Diaphragmatic Breathing (Belly Breathing)

-Here’s how I do it: I’ll lie down or just sit somewhere comfy.
-I put one hand on my chest and the other on my stomach, right below my ribs.
-Then I breathe in slowly through my nose and try to make my stomach push my hand up, while the hand on my chest stays pretty still.
-Then I tighten my stomach muscles and breathe out slowly through my mouth, like I’m blowing through a straw.
+Okay, so how I do this is I’ll either be lying down or just sitting in a comfortable spot.
+I put one hand on my chest and the other on my stomach, just below my ribs.
+Then I breathe in slowly through my nose, and I try to push my stomach hand up while keeping my chest hand relatively still.

 I started just doing it for maybe 5 minutes a few times a day.
 It felt awkward at first, but now it feels way more natural.